Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Experimental Results

-\textit{Classification of single images.} In this subsection we examine emotion classification models that have been fine-tuned on both 8 and 7 classes in the AffectNet dataset.
-Moreover, we report the results of models after the first training stage, in which only the weights of the classification head were learned, while the other part of the model remains the same as in the pre-trained face recognition CNN (left part of Fig.~\ref{fig:2}).
+In this subsection emotion classification models for 8 and 7 classes in the AffectNet dataset are studied.
+In addition, the models after the first training stage are analyzed, in which only the weights of the classification head were learned, while the other part of the model remains the same as in the pre-trained face recognition CNN (left part of Fig.~\ref{fig:2}).
 As a result, the base network extracts features appropriate for face identification.
-In addition, several existing models have been trained on AffectNet similarly to our own models.
-In particular, the following architectures have been studied: MobileNet, Inception, EfficientNet and NFNet-F0~\cite{brock2021high} pre-trained on ImageNet-1000 and SENet pre-trained on VGGFace2~\cite{cao2018vggface2}.
-Table~\ref{tab1} gives a summary of our best models compared with the known state-of-the-art methods.
+In addition, several existing models have been trained on AffectNet similarly to the models trained by proposed pipeline (Fig.~\ref{fig:2}).
+In particular, the following architectures have been studied: MobileNet, Inception, EfficientNet and NFNet-F0 pre-trained on ImageNet-1000 and SENet pre-trained on the VGGFace2~\cite{cao2018vggface2}.
+Table~\ref{tab1} gives a summary of the CNNS trained with the proposed pipeline (Fig.~\ref{fig:2}) compared with the known state-of-the-art methods.
+All these numbers are directly comparable with each other because they have been reported by all authors for the training and validation sets that have been determined by the authors of the AffectNet~\cite{mollahosseini2017affectnet}.
 The best result in each column is marked by bold.

 As one can notice, the usage of a model trained on complete AffectNet training set with 8 classes for prediction of 7 emotional categories has slightly lower accuracy, though it is more universal as the same model can be used to predict either 8 or 7 emotions.
-Second, the experiment supports our claim that the identity features from pre-trained CNNs are not suitable for reliable facial expression recognition, though are models trained on the faces cropped by MTCNN are noticeably better.
+Second, the experiment supports the claim that the identity features from pre-trained CNNs are not suitable for reliable facial expression recognition, though are models trained on the faces cropped by MTCNN are noticeably better.
 The most important property is the much higher accuracy of the models trained by the proposed approach when compared to CNNs pre-trained on ImageNet.
-Even the SENet model pre-trained on VGGFace2 dataset, that has significantly higher face identification accuracy when compared to our lightweight networks (Table~\ref{tab:lfw}), is characterized by much worth emotion classification error rate.
+Even the SENet model pre-trained on the VGGFace2 dataset, that has significantly higher face identification accuracy when compared to the lightweight networks (Table~\ref{tab:lfw}), is characterized by much worth emotion classification error rate.
 It is very important to use the face detection procedure with choice of the predicted bounding box without addition of any margins (Fig.~\ref{fig:1}).
-As a result, our EfficientNet-based models improved the known state-of-the-art accuracy on AffectNet for both 8 and 7 classes.
+As a result, the EfficientNet-based models improved the known state-of-the-art accuracy on AffectNet for both 8 and 7 classes.